Escherichia coli O157:H7: Transmission

 Infection with E. coli O157:H7 can come from ingestion of contaminated food or water, or oral contact with contaminated surfaces.
 Examples of this can be undercooked ground beef but also leafy vegetables and raw milk.
-Fields often get contaminated with the bacterium through irrigation processes or contaminated water naturally entering the soil.
-It is highly virulent, with a low infectious dose: an inoculation of fewer than 10 to 100 CFU of E. coli O157:H7 is sufficient to cause infection, compared to over one-million CFU for other pathogenic E. coli strains.
+Fields often become contaminated with the bacterium through irrigation processes or contaminated water naturally entering the soil.
+It is highly virulent, with a low infectious dose: an inoculation of fewer than 10 to 100 colony-forming units (CFU) of E. coli O157:H7 is sufficient to cause infection, compared to over a million CFU for other pathogenic E. coli strains.

 Diagnosis

-A stool culture can detect the bacterium, although it is not a routine test and so must be specifically requested.
+A stool culture can detect the bacterium.
 The sample is cultured on sorbitol-MacConkey (SMAC) agar, or the variant cefixime potassium tellurite sorbitol-MacConkey agar (CT-SMAC).
 On SMAC agar, O157:H7 colonies appear clear due to their inability to ferment sorbitol, while the colonies of the usual sorbitol-fermenting serotypes of E. coli appear red.
-Sorbitol nonfermenting colonies are tested for the somatic O157 antigen before being confirmed as E. coli O157:H7.
-Like all cultures, diagnosis is time-consuming with this method; swifter diagnosis is possible using quick E. coli DNA extraction method plus PCR techniques.
+Sorbitol non-fermenting colonies are tested for the somatic O157 antigen before being confirmed as E. coli O157:H7.
+Like all cultures, diagnosis is time-consuming with this method; swifter diagnosis is possible using quick E. coli DNA extraction method plus polymerase chain reaction techniques.
 Newer technologies using fluorescent and antibody detection are also under development.

 Prevention

-Proper hand washing after using the lavatory or changing a diaper, especially among children or those with diarrhea, reduces the risk of transmission.
-Anyone with a diarrheal illness should avoid swimming in public pools or lakes, sharing baths with others, and preparing food for others and even avoiding raw milk.